 Above all, proper training is the best way to ensure a safe work space.

 Looking for more information?
 Be sure to check out our online course, Work Alone Awareness.
 This course teaches you how to recognize unclear and changing lone work situations and outlines practical ways to maximize safety while working alone.
 Compliance requirements and your obligations as an employer are also included.
-This course is suited both for workers and supervisors working in industrial settings such the energy, forestry, mining, construction and utility sectors.
+This course is suited both for workers and supervisors working in industrial settings such as the energy, forestry, mining, construction and utility sectors.